- THE STORY

 Performed and sung by Waira Nina.

-This movement is a homage to Taita Marcelino Chincunque and the work he does with ambiwaska (yagê), which he grows in his garden of medicinal and sacred plants.
+This movement is a homage to Taita Marcelino Chincunque and the work he does with ambiwaska (yagê) and other medicinal and sacred plants which he grows in his garden.
 A ceremony was held for us at Taita Javier Lasso's Malouca at Laguna de La Cocha.
 While at La Cocha we also followed Father Alvaro Nuñes to his masses in the communities on the banks of the lagoon.

 Idyia takes on the role of a multinational company, threatening to evict and even assasinate community leaders who oppose entry into their territory.
 Finally Menestho, who takes on the role of one of these leaders, enters the scene and confronts the multinational.